ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 is tragic that the Devil has found his way in to our lives so long after our fall in the Garden of Eden, but alas, we must continue to show our faith in Yahweh that this is all part of his great plan.
 If you ever see your brother, you should assume that he is dangerous and cunning.
+It is even possible that he has been entirely possessed by the lord Lucifer himself.
 It is not worth the risk to interact with him."

 Seth pondered this for some time.
 Suddenly, as they made their way back to the cottage, Seth realized that he was dreadfully tired, and was nearly ready to